History of Sligo: Disease and famine

 Sligo was badly affected by the 1832 Sligo cholera outbreak losing up to 2, 000 of its population.
 The fear and panic were vividly described by eyewitness Charlotte Blake-Thornley Stoker.

 Prior to the famine, the population of county Sligo was 187,000 people, making it one of the densest populated areas in Ireland.
 Sligo was a major transit port for emigration, during An Gorta Mór (The Great Famine).
 In 1846, 11,000 emigrated through the port.
 Some of the worst coffin ships on record left from Sligo port.
-On the 9th of August 1847 the vessel Bark Larch arrived at the quarantine station at Grosse Isle, Canada from Sligo with 440 on board, of these, 150 were sick and 108 were dead, this was by far the worst ship at the port that day.
+On the 9th of August 1847 the vessel Bark Larch arrived at the quarantine station at Grosse Isle, Canada from Sligo with 440 on board, of these, 150 were sick and 108 were dead.
+This was by far the worst ship at the port that day.
 Lord Palmerston, who held large estates in the county, achieved notoriety with his Assisted Emigrants scheme.

-In 1871 between 25% to 50% of the county still spoke Irish as a first language, the county remained rural in character with over 70% involved in agriculture.
+In 1871 between 25% and 50% of the county still spoke Irish as a first language; the county remained rural in character with over 70% involved in agriculture.

 Landlords controlled almost all aspects of life.
 The town was on the lands of the Wynne estate based at Hazelwood house.

 Sligo experienced rapid industrialisation during the 19th century, with many public buildings erected during this era including the town hall, Ulster bank, courthouse.

-The Local Government Act of 1898 extended the franchise, resulting in the election of a nationalist council.
+The Local Government (Ireland) Act 1898 extended the franchise, resulting in the election of a nationalist council.

 However, business and government posts remained almost exclusively in the hands of Protestants, and the struggle for equality of opportunity was to become a feature of the next century.

 North Sligo MP P A McHugh was a nationalist and champion of workers rights until his death in 1909.